 An award-winning broadcast veteran with more than 30 years of experience, Mark Hoffman was named chairman of CNBC in April 2015.
-He reports directly to Steve Burke, chief executive officer, NBCUniversal.
+He is also a member of the NBCUniversal Executive Committee.

-Hoffman, who was named CNBC president in 2005, has spent the past decade transforming CNBC into a leading multiplatform international business news brand that is widely regarded as First in Business Worldwide.
-Hoffman has overseen the expansion of the network's global footprint, established a profitable and growing digital business and successfully developed and implemented a new prime-time strategy.
-CNBC at night is now a mix of critically acclaimed reality programming and a number of distinctive in-house documentaries, all consistent with the networks distinct brand and all of which has dramatically increased CNBC's measured ratings during prime time.
+Hoffman became CNBC President in 2005 and has spent more than a decade transforming CNBC into a leading multi-platform international business news brand that is widely regarded as First in Business Worldwide.
+Hoffman has overseen the expansion of the network's global footprint; established a profitable and growing digital business; and successfully developed and implemented a new primetime strategy.
+CNBC at night features a mix of reality programming, highly successful series produced exclusively for CNBC and a number of original in-house documentaries, all consistent with the network's distinct brand and all of which has dramatically increased CNBC's measured ratings during primetime.

-Prior to returning to CNBC, Hoffman served as president and general manager of WVIT, NBC's owned-and-operated station in Hartford, Connecticut, beginning in August 2001.
-He came to WVIT from CNBC, where he was vice president and managing editor, Business News, and also served as acting president and managing director for CNBC Europe.
-Hoffman first joined CNBC in 1997 after an extremely successful local television station career at KDNL in St. Louis (VP and GM), KNBC in Los Angeles (VP, News), WBBM in Chicago (news director) and WAGA in Atlanta (news director) and also held management positions at ABC-owned WABC in New York and WLS in Chicago.
+Prior to returning to CNBC, Hoffman served as President and General Manager of WVIT, NBC's owned-and-operated station in Hartford, CT, beginning in August 2001.
+He came to WVIT from CNBC, where he was Vice President and Managing Editor, Business News and also served as acting President and Managing Director for CNBC Europe.
+Hoffman first joined CNBC in 1997 after an extremely successful local television station career at KDNL in St. Louis (VP and GM), KNBC in Los Angeles (VP, News), WBBM in Chicago (News Director) and WAGA in Atlanta (News Director) and also held management positions at ABC-owned WABC in New York and WLS in Chicago.

 Hoffman holds an M.A. in Journalism from the University of Missouri and a B.A. in Sociology from the University of California, Berkeley.
 He is married and has three sons.